-The Company currently owns ten and leases three of its aircraft.
+The Company currently owns nine B727-200, two B757-200 and has four B767-300 aircraft under finance lease.
+It also leases five B767-200 and three B757-200 aircraft.
+The Company also acquired five Challenger 601 aircraft during the year.
+It also entered into purchase agreement to purchase three additional B767-300 aircraft and lease one B767-300 aircraft with expected deliveries during 2015.
 The success of the Company will depend, in part, on its ability to replace owned aircraft when necessary and to maintain favourable leases for its leased aircraft.
-There can be no assurance that the Company will be able to lease or purchase aircraft in the future on acceptable terms or to maintain favourable leases for its aircraft and such risk could have a material adverse effect on the Company's business, results of operations or financial condition.
-See "Business of Cargojet - Overview" and "Business of Cargojet - Cargojet Equipment".
+There can be no assurance that the Company will be able to lease or purchase aircraft in the future on acceptable terms or to maintain favourable leases for its aircraft or be able to arrange finance for its current commitment of aircraft purchases or future replacements and expansions.
+Such risk could have a material adverse effect on the Company's business, results of operations or financial condition.
+See "Business of Cargojet - Overview" and "Business of Cargojet - Cargojet Fleet".